DrBlackRat/VRC-Picture-Loader/README.md

   - Still supports all core features
     - having a default URL to Load On Start also still works
     - *disables Auto Reload on the attached Lite Downloader though
+  - Is also available as the Tablet Downloader

 4. Using Persistence with the Picture Loader URL Input
 - Allows you to save the URLs you entered using the Picture Loader URL Input.
 This allows people to for example decorate their home world with private images.